 EEO is the Law

-The City of Fayetteville affirms that no applicant or employee shall be deprived of employment opportunities because of such individual’s race, color, religion, sex, national origin, age, disability, or genetic information.
+The City of Fayetteville affirms that no applicant or employee shall be deprived of employment opportunities because of such individual’s race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability, or genetic information.

 Policy Statement on Sexual Harassment

 The Equal Employment Opportunity Commission (EEOC) issued guidelines affirming its position that sex-related harassment in the work place is sex discrimination and, as such, is prohibited by Title VII of the 1964 Civil Rights Act.

 It has long been the City of Fayetteville's policy that all employees have a right to work in an environment free from any type of discrimination, including freedom from sexual harassment.

 The City of Fayetteville will abide by the guidelines, which have been established by the EEOC with reference to sexual harassment.
 Sexual harassment will be grounds for disciplinary action as provided in the Personnel Ordinance.
 Employees who feel they have been a victim of sexual harassment may file a grievance as provided in the grievance procedure of the Personnel Ordinance.
 In the event the immediate supervisor is the individual whom the employee is accusing of sexual harassment, the employee may appeal such actions to the next level supervisor, Personnel Services of the Human Relations Department Director.

 Sexual harassment is defined as deliberate or repeated unsolicited verbal comments, gestures, or physical contact of a sexual nature, which are unwelcome.